Israel’s Pre-Emptive Strike on Iran and Maritime Security Implications

 - Israel has launched a pre-emptive airstrike against Iran.

-- Preliminary reporting suggested that Military leadership, scientific experts, military sites, and nuclear facilities were targeted.
+- Preliminary reporting suggested that Military leadership, scientific experts, military sites, and nuclear facilities were targeted as part of the Israel pre-emptive strike.

 - US officials have emphasised that the US did not participate in the attack.